-The Board of Directors will review the financial statements to compare expenditures and incomes against the CCF's Annual Corporate Plan & Budget on a quarterly basis.
+The Board of Directors will review the financial statements to compare expenditures and incomes against the Annual Corporate Plan & Budget on a bi-annual basis.

-- 1. The GM and Treasurer will receive and review these financial statements on a monthly basis. - 2.
-The Board of Directors will receive and review financial statements indicating CCF's current cash position in relation to the approved budgets monitored monthly. - 3.
-The Board of Directors will pass formal motions accepting the financial statements monthly. - 4.
-The Executive Assistant will produce a monthly summary of our cash on hand, liabilities and surplus to be included in the board's monthly meeting minutes and presented to the board by the GM.
+- 1. The Board of Directors will receive and review financial statements indicating Chinook Comfor LP current cash position in relation to the approved budgets monitored - 2.
+The Board of Directors will pass formal motions accepting the financial statements Biannually